 FreeBSD is compatible with the Kernel-based Virtual Machine (KVM) platform; a full virtualization solution for Linux on x86 hardware.
 With this support for virtualization, you can install and run multiple systems on one single physical machine.
 This also makes it much easier to manage your Virtual Machines and users can take advantage of FreeBSD’s high performance even in a virtualized environment.

-In the next steps we perform the installation of FreeBSD 14 on KVM.
+In the next steps we perform the installation of FreeBSD 14 on KVM and also Proxmox VE.

 Download FreeBSD 14 Image